|

 The following figure shows the electron and hole band edges.

-The origin of the energy scale is set the the GaSb valence band edge energy.
+The origin of the energy scale is set to the GaSb valence band edge energy.

 Electron and hole wave function for k|| = 0